A red background with white letters that say atoll works

 Water conservation

 Sourced through desalination, our daily consumption stands at at 80-120 metric tons, serving both our facility and the fishing fleet.
-To optimize water efficiency, we monitor usage with precision meters, conduct routine leak inspections, and employ self-closing taps.
+To optimize water efficiency, we monitor usage with smart meters, conduct routine leak inspections, and employ self-closing taps.
 High-pressure, low-volume sprays are used for cleaning, coupled with staff training focused on targeted water use.
 Complementing these measures, we conduct monthly audits to identify and act on any inefficiencies, all part of our water conservation strategy aligned with our broader ESG objectives.

 Refrigerants